DavidAnson/markdownlint/doc/Rules.md

 Plain text in a code block
 ```
 ````

+You can configure the `allowed_languages` parameter to specify a list of languages code blocks could use.
+The default value is `[]` which means any language specifier is valid.

 Rationale: Specifying a language improves content rendering by using the correct syntax highlighting for code.
 More information: